How to manage multiple freelancers to achieve great synergy

 Teamlancing is the practice of collaborating with a networked team (or networked teams) of freelancers to achieve a common goal, whether for a client or as a remote extension of a branded entity.

 The essence is the same in both cases.
-Instead of outsourcing a task to an independent contractor, you can build up a freelance team to cover larger amounts of work, akin to an in-house unit.
-Then manage a team of freelancers directly or by creating a lower-level management structure within the team.
+Instead of outsourcing a task to an independent contractor, you can team up multiple freelancers as a team to cover larger amounts of work, akin to an in-house unit.
+Then manage this team of freelancers directly or by creating a lower-level management structure within the team.

 • Access to scarce talent.
 Over 57% of global leaders name constrained access to talent as a hindrance to their growth.
 Indeed, if you have a weak employer brand, operate in a “boring” industry, or have a limited hiring budget, you’ll struggle to attract top-tier full-time employees (or retain them).
 This is very true for the tech and digital professions where acute demand outweighs the talent supply.
 A freelance team can be a good interim or permanent solution to closing gaps in capacities and expertise.